 By Marsha Fretwell, M.D.

-Dr. Marsha Fretwell is a longtime member of Physicians for a National Health Program.
-Retired from active practice in geriatric medicine, she is now activity working with Healthcare for All of Western North Carolina seeking fundamental change in the financing of health care.
+Dr. Fretwell is retired from active practice in geriatric medicine.
+She is now activity working with Healthcare for All of Western North Carolina seeking fundamental change in the financing of health care.